RLeni/international-baccalaureate_internal-assessment_template/README.md

 # Defend Against the Roomba Offensive

 ## Problem Question
-How can I entertain Saad with a simple game including mechs while he is on the subway?
+How can I entertain Saad with a simple game including mechs (a humanoid robot often portrayed in movies and tv as suites with which their user can (in most cases) fight other mechs or monsters) and roombas (a small circular robot used in houses to vacuum and clean the floors) while he is on the subway?

 ### Project Description
 My client is Saad, he is a student at Brooklyn Friends High School.
 Sometimes on the subway he wants a simple game he can play while on his way and while listening to music.
 He won't be able to with this game but if it does really well maybe I can develop a mobile version.
-In the game you are in a mech suit and surrounded by roombas that want to destroy you.
+In the game you are in a mech suit (which Saad find cool) and surrounded by roombas that want to destroy you.
 Before that happens you must destroy them by clicking on them.
 As the game goes on, more roombas appear and they move faster.

 ### Project Timeline